ODSkyler/saavn-dl-api/README.md

 Currently being used by: <br>
 https://saavn-dl.pages.dev (Official) <br>
 https://saavn.squid.wtf (SquidBoard instance) <br>
+This API does not support search.
 Check out https://github.com/ODSkyler/jiosaavn-api for more info!

 ---